Complainants into Labour Party bullying and intimidation granted appeal

 He said there were a number of young people involved in the complaints.

-Speaking at her post-Cabinet press conference today, Ardern said that a neutral independent body should be brought in to investigate complaints to the Labour Party in some cases.
+Speaking at her post-Cabinet press conference on Monday, Ardern said that a neutral independent body should be brought in to investigate complaints to the Labour Party in some cases.

 "There will be occasion where, given the nature of our organisation, it won't be possible, nor desirable for some complaints to be dealt with entirely in house, and having neutral parties able to help the party navigate complaints will be appropriate."